1st computer virus is written, January 30, 1982

-Skrenta went on to graduate Northwestern in 1989 with a BA in computer science.
-According to Skrenta’s LinkedIn profile, he is now CEO of search-engine start-up Blekko.
+Skrenta went on to graduate from Northwestern in 1989 with a BA in computer science.
+According to Skrenta’s LinkedIn profile, he was CEO of search-engine start-up Blekko, and is now an executive director for IBM Watson.
 One LinkedIn recommendation for Skrenta reads: “Fear this man and his army of cyborgs.”

 - Stuxnet and other things that go bump in the night

 - Computer Virus Elimination: Thank Goodness For Internet Community Cooperation

 - The first computer virus was on an Avengers episode

 - 'Hacker' is used by mainstream media, September 5, 1983